- It’ll take some time to get used to new gestures

 Watch our review of the UI and performance of the iPhone X below.

-If you’re running a recent iPhone, perhaps something from the iPhone 6 and above, then you’ve probably already tried out iOS 11… but it’s rather different on the iPhone X.
+If you've been using iPhones for a while then you’ve probably already tried out iOS 11… but it’s rather different on the iPhone X than on previous models.

 The main difference is the home button – or lack thereof, as you’ve probably already noticed.
 This has been replaced by gestures, and suddenly Apple’s desire to get all swipey in previous iterations of iOS makes sense today.

 Swiping up from the bottom of the screen no longer launches the Control Center, but rather serves as a return to home button.
 This takes a lot of getting used to, but it quickly becomes embedded in the muscle memory.

 Within a few days we were trying the same action on other phones out of habit, and it’s reminiscent of the way you’ll open up the menu on a Samsung phone – it just feels like it’s in the right place.